smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 _Figure - Exporting VCAC-A VPU Metrics to OpenNESS Telemetry_

-Telemetry-Aware Scheduling (TAS) is the mechanism of defining policies that the controller aims to fulfil at run-time based on the collected real-time metrics.
-A sample VCAC-A VPU telemetry policy is given below that is applied by default as part of the install sequence performed by the OEK,
+Telemetry-Aware Scheduling (TAS) is the mechanism of defining policies that the controller aims to fulfill at run-time (based on the collected real-time metrics).
+A sample VCAC-A VPU telemetry policy is given below that is applied by default as part of the install sequence performed by the OEK.

 ```yaml
 apiVersion: telemetry.intel.com/v1alpha1